BernardoMG/reTHINK-Beta-Tester-Event-v2.0/1st_Tutorial.md

 ### Task 2.2:

 `Generate a code` - The generated code depends on the name of each team, which should be passed as input.
+This team name should be inserted by the user into the web application, i.e using a text box and a button to validate the operation.

 ```javascript
 codeGeneratorReporter.generateCode(team_name).then((code) => {